rongchaukeosam-wq/Victim-Detection-in-Disaster-Area-using-UAV-assisted-Human-Voice-Detection-System/README.md

 acoustic data is classified using a VGGish Convolutional Neural Network (CNN) to identify human voice signals.
 System operations, including real-time signal visualization is centralized via a custom MATLAB Graphical User Interface (GUI).
-Results illustrates that the application of Wiener filtering effectively improves the Signal-to-Noise Ratio (SNR), allowing the CNN to maintain high detection accuracy despite the operational noise of the UAV.
-This research aims to contribute to the enhancement of multi-modal sensing capabilities in modern Search and Rescue (SAR) operations.
+Results illustrates that the application of Wiener filtering effectively remove UAV noise, allowing the CNN to maintain high detection with validation accuracy of 84.88% and a critical recall rate of 99.2% for human voice detection, operating entirely in real-time with minimal hardware latency.
-Keywords: Unmanned Aerial Vehicles (UAV), Acoustic Signal Processing, Wiener Filtering, Convolutional Neural Networks, Search and Rescue.
+Keywords: Unmanned Aerial Vehicles (UAV), Acoustic Signal Processing, Wiener Filtering, Convolutional Neural Networks, Band Pass Filter.
-# Due to academic integrity, and intellectual property protection of this graduation thesis, the core MATLAB source code, trained VGGish weights, and custom disaster-ambient dataset are hosted in a  private repository.
+# Due to academic integrity, and intellectual property protection of this graduation thesis, the core MATLAB source code, trained VGGish weights, and custom dataset are hosted in a  private repository.